nimeshneema/William-Apple-Developer-Platform/Timeline.markdown

 List of items to study, along with learning sequence and tentative completion timelines.

--   Programming is twofold activity:
+-   Programming is two-fold activity:

     -   Thinking + Designing (True programming)